oracle-livelabs/university/applied-database-systems-ai-db/database-basics-ai-db/database-basics-ai-db.md

 ### Objectives

--   Provision a new Autonomous Data Warehouse
+-   Provision a new Autonomous AI Database Lakehouse
 -   Learn how to connect to your new autonomous database using SQL Worksheet